johannschopplich/nuxt-api-party/docs/api/my-api.md

    */
   client?: boolean
   /**
-   * Cache the response for the same request
+   * Cache the response for the same request.
+   * If set to `true`, the cache key will be generated from the request options.
    * @default false
    */
-  cache?: boolean
+  cache?: string | boolean
 }

 type ApiFetchOptions = Omit<NitroFetchOptions<string>, 'body' | 'cache'> & {